-Here is a full size version of the map.
-The PDF can be downloaded from here.
+Here is a full size version of the map of Mallorca.
+The PDF can be downloaded here.

 More text and descriptions can be found below the image.

 Take a journey to discover Mallorca’s out of the way places and experience the essence of the island.

 We hope you enjoy this map of Mallorca as much as we did making it.
 It’s by no means comprehensive.
 So if you discover somewhere we’ve missed, please share it with us.
 If you don’t mind, that is.

 Brought to you by Charles Marlow & Bros professional real estate agents and enthusiastic amateur cartographers.

 Marlow’s Map of Mallorca is the fruit of years of wandering around the island and stumbling across all kinds of delights.
 It’s our privilege to share what we’ve discovered with you.

 On an island with some of the most beautiful beaches anywhere in the world, Cala Varques, on the east coast, is one of the loveliest.
 It is, however, a little remote.
 But that adds to its charm.

 There are no restaurants, bars or bathrooms at Cala Varques so you’ll need to bring picnic food and plenty of water.

 If you’re driving, aim for the road that runs from Porto Colom to Porto Cristo (Ma-4014) and look for a turn down a dirt road to Cala Falco.
 Coming from Manacor (Ma-4015), turn left and you’ll see the sign for Cala Falco almost immediately.